Ernst-Paul/Causal-Inference-Exam-Practice/README.md

 # Exam Practice Causal Inference
-Practice Questions for the Causal Inference and Structural Equation Modeling Exam
+Hi :wave: Here are Practice Questions for the Causal Inference and Structural Equation Modeling Exam

 - PDF File contain the questions
 - Markdown File contain the solutions